31179 Gongju

-31179 Gongju (provisional designation ') is a stony Nysian asteroid from the inner regions of the asteroid belt, approximately 5 km in diameter.
+31179 Gongju (provisional designation ') is a stony asteroid from the inner regions of the asteroid belt, approximately 5 km in diameter.
 It was discovered on 21 December 1997, by Japanese amateur astronomer Naoto Sato at his Chichibu Observatory near Tokyo, central Japan.
 The S-type asteroid has a rotation period of 4.8 hours and possibly an elongated shape.
 It was named for the South Korean city of Gongju.

 Orbit and classification

-Gongju is a member of the Nysa family (405), the largest asteroid family of the main belt, consisting of stony and carbonaceous subfamilies.
-The family, named after 44 Nysa, is located near the 3:1 orbital resonance with Jupiter, a depleted zone that separates the inner from the intermediate asteroid belt.
+Gongju is a member of the Nysa–Polana complex, a collection of overlapping asteroid families.
 It orbits the Sun in the inner asteroid belt at a distance of 2.0–2.9 AU once every 3 years and 10 months (1,394 days; semi-major axis of 2.44 AU).
 Its orbit has an eccentricity of 0.19 and an inclination of 3° with respect to the ecliptic.
 The body's observation arc begins with its observations as at ESO's La Silla Observatory in October 1989, more than 8 years prior to its official discovery observation at Chichibu.